hakant/hakant.github.io/source/index.markdown

 On the other hand, I also have a lot of interest in [Javascript](https://en.wikipedia.org/wiki/JavaScript) (and [TypeScript](https://www.typescriptlang.org/)), both for front-end and back-end purposes.
 These days I'm spending a lot of time with
-[node.js](https://nodejs.org/en/) and client side frameworks like [Angular](https://angularjs.org), [React](https://facebook.github.io/react/) and [Aurelia](http://aurelia.io).
+[Node.js](https://nodejs.org/en/) and client side frameworks like [Angular](https://angularjs.org), [React](https://facebook.github.io/react/) and [Aurelia](http://aurelia.io).

-I live in Amsterdam and I'm currently working on a project at <a href="https://www.rabobank.com/" target="_blank">Rabobank International</a>, building a Loan Quality
+I live in Amsterdam and I'm currently working on a project at <a href="https://www.rabobank.com/" target="_blank">Rabobank International</a>, building a "Loan Quality
-Assessment application that enables the Risk Department to make better decisions.
+Assessment" application that enables credit committees to make better decisions, faster and more efficiently.

 <h2 class="title">I'm working on a few side projects</h2>
 <br/>